-- 6) Tax Liability No tax liability is required for MCC eligibility. - 7) Borrower, spouse, and any occupant titleholder must meet family income limits for the program and lenders must calculate income by using the procedures of this section. - 8) A tri-merged credit report(s) will also be required along with tax transcripts and/or tax returns.
+- 6) Tax Liability No tax liability is required for MCC eligibility. - 7) Co-signors or non-occupant borrowers are not allowed. - 8) Borrower, spouse, and any titleholder must meet family income limits for the program and lenders must calculate income by using the procedures of this section. - 9) A tri-merged credit report(s) will also be required along with tax transcripts and/or tax returns.
 If the lender is unable to furnish a tri-merge report, then the lender must provide a three-year rental history to show no ownership in a principal residence in the past three years.